vendasta/api-gateway-docs/docs/3.-Guides/CRM/Customer/Customer.md

 # Customers

 A customer is an organization that has purchased a product from your organization.
-Organizations that have not made a purchase may be accessable as [prospects](<>).
+Organizations that have not made a purchase may be accessible as [prospects](<>).

 ## Common actions